 How to fix:

-You should first ease back on the watering and make sure the soil has had time to dry out enough between each feeding.
 Try using pots with good drainage such as smart pots that are made of a breathable fabric, this will prevent water from pooling at the bottom.
-Check the soil is dry enough before watering your plants again by sticking your finger about an inch into the soil; if it feels dry, it is time to water, if its damp allow one more day.
+Check the soil is dry enough before watering your plants again by sticking your finger about an inch into the soil and the sides of the pot; if it feels dry, it is time to water, if it's damp and wet allow one more day.

 Too many nutrients